Taoism (a.k.a. Daoism)

 suggest that he lived in the 4th century BCE.

-He was searching for a way that would avoid the constant feudal warfare and other
+He was attempting to find a way that would avoid the constant feudal warfare and other

 conflicts that disrupted society during his lifetime.
 The result was his book:

-Taoism started as a combination of psychology and philosophy but evolved into a
+Taoism started in China as a combination of psychology and philosophy.
+It evolved into a

 religious faith in 440 CE when it was adopted as a state religion.
 At that time Lao-Tse became